dpmerrell/yahtzee/README.md

 This design strikes a balance between memory and computation.
 A very small number of expected values are stored, but some computation is required during the game.

 (In a fully automated setting where speed matters, it may be better to just store the entire policy.)

+## Legal stuff

+This software is distributed under an MIT license, see LICENSE.txt.

+The name "Yahtzee" may or may not be trademarked.
+I don't know, Hasbro can get in touch with me if they have problems with what I'm doing